 It is also made to retain its flavours during this process.
 What’s fascinating is that it is extremely dangerous to pick out these nests which are usually located in mountaintop caves.
 In fact, many scouts have actually lost their lives while picking out the nests.

-Add the portions to a pot of water with the chicken stock, oil and ginger and brew for 15-20 minutes over heat until the nests have dissolved.
+- Add the portions to a pot of boiling water and rock sugar for 2 hours and stir until the sugar has dissolved.